-The Sylvia Townsend Warner Society is very pleased to announce that Dr Harriet Baker will be giving the 2025 Sylvia Townsend Warner Lecture on Wednesday 22 October at 5.30pm.
-Her subject is ‘Sylvia Townsend Warner’s Old Teapot: Archives, Objects and Life-Writing‘.
+Dr Harriet Baker gave the 2025 Sylvia Townsend Warner Lecture on Wednesday 22 October at University College, speaking on ‘Sylvia Townsend Warner’s Old Teapot: Archives, Objects and Life-Writing‘.

 Harriet Baker is a writer, critic, and Leverhulme Trust Early Career Fellow at the University of Cambridge.
 Her work has appeared in the London Review of Books, Paris Review, New Statesman, and the Financial Times.
 She is the author of the acclaimed study Rural Hours: The Country Lives of Virginia Woolf, Sylvia Townsend Warner and Rosamond Lehmann, published by Allen Lane in 2024.
 It was awarded the Biographers’ Club Tony Lothian Prize and the Sunday Times Charlotte Aitken Young Writer of the Year Award.

-The event is supported by UCL Press and the UCL Institute for Advanced Studies as well as the STW Society.
-The lecture is free and will be followed by a drinks reception.
-Places are limited, so please book in advance through Eventbrite.
+The event was generously supported by UCL Press and the UCL Institute for Advanced Studies, as well as the STW Society.

 Venue: IAS Common Ground, University College London